CowDogMoo/warpgate/README.md

 or even just a good old Bash script.

-This project is for folks who don't want to spend time converting the logic they use to provision a VM into a `Dockerfile`.
+This project is for folks who don't want to spend time converting the logic they use to provision a VM into a Dockerfile and then have to maintain that logic in two places.

 Virtually everything that is required to build a container image is abstracted into a blueprint, which Warp Gate consumes.